 Whether you are using the existing supply lines or the new ones that came with the faucet, attach the two threaded pipes to the bottom of the faucet head.
 Thread the connected faucet head and the two lines through the hole on the countertop and set the faucet into place.

 Your faucet assembly kit should have included two o-rings.
 Place the o-rings on the base of the faucet with the rubber ring facing upward so it will touch the bottom of the countertop when in place.

-From underneath the sink, slide the faucet base over the two water lines and twist into place where the base meets the bottom of the countertop.
+From underneath the sink, slide the faucet base over the two water lines and twist into a place where the base meets the bottom of the countertop.